Government of Belize: Legislative branch

 The National Assembly of Belize is a bicameral body which consists of a House of Representatives and a Senate.
 The 31 members of the House of Representatives are popularly elected to a maximum five-year term of office.

-The Senate currently consists of 12 Senators plus the President of the Senate.
-The Senators are appointed by the Governor General as follows: six on the advice of the Prime Minister, three on the advice of the Leader of the Opposition, one member on the advice of the Belize Council of Churches and the Evangelical Association of Churches, one on the advice of the Belize Chamber of Commerce and Industry and the Belize Business Bureau and one on the advice of the National Trade Union Congress of Belize and the Civil Society Steering Committee.
-The President of the Senate is then selected by the 12 Senators, either from amongst themselves or from the general populace.
+The Senate currently consists of 13 Senators plus the President of the Senate.
+The Senators are appointed by the Governor General as follows: six on the advice of the Prime Minister, three on the advice of the Leader of the Opposition, one member on the advice of the Belize Council of Churches and the Evangelical Association of Churches, one on the advice of the Belize Chamber of Commerce and Industry and the Belize Business Bureau, one on the advice of the National Trade Union Congress of Belize and the Civil Society Steering Committee, and as of October 2016, one on the advice of non-governmental organizations (NGOs).
+The President of the Senate is then selected by the 13 Senators, either from amongst themselves or from the general populace.

-The President presides over the sessions of the Senate but ordinarily has no voice nor vote in the proceedings (as would an appointed Senator), except in to cast a deciding vote.
-Where the President is selected from amongst the twelve, the powers of Senator and President of the Senate are vested in this one person.
+The President presides over the sessions of the Senate but ordinarily has no voice nor vote in the proceedings (as would an appointed Senator), except to cast a deciding vote.
+Where the President is selected from amongst the thirteen, the powers of Senator and President of the Senate are vested in this one person.
 Otherwise, the President has no powers as would ordinarily be vested in a Senator.
 Over the past few years, there has been much debate over whether the members of the Senate should be appointed or elected.
 This discussion continues as Belizeans continue to weigh the pros and cons of an elected versus appointed senate.

 As of 8 February 2008, the Government of Belize is controlled by the United Democratic Party (Belize) (UDP) which has a confirmed majority in the House of Representatives after general elections of 7 February 2008.
 The former government, the People's United Party (PUP) is now in Opposition, after having governed Belize from 28 August 1998 to 8 February 2008.
 The UDP previously governed Belize from 30 June 1993 to 27 August 1998; the PUP had governed from 4 September 1989- 30 June 1993; and the UDP from 14 December 1984-September 4, 1989.
 Before 1984, the PUP had dominated the electoral scene for more than 30 years and was the party in power when Belize became independent on 21 September 1981.